cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 (ENV3) pi@managerpi:~ $ cms inventory create --hostnames="managerpi,worker00[1-4]" --ip="10.1.1.[1-5]"  --inventory=cluster.yaml latest-lite
 ```

-You can inspect the infentory with the list command as shown next.
-Double check
+You can inspect the inventory with the list command as shown next.
+Double-check
 if it looks like: